 This tends to be more of a problem in highly competitive housing markets where buyers engage in bidding wars, escalating the final sale price to astronomical highs.

 8. Sign the paperwork and close the deal

 Once the contract is signed, you are now ready to enter escrow.
 This means that funds like the buyers’ deposit, their down payment, and other loan funds, go into a neutral account while all of the necessary paperwork is processed.

 Once everything is signed, sealed, and delivered, the escrow company then disburses the funds to the seller and to any other party who is owed a fee, including any real estate agents involved in the sale.

 It’s important to keep closing costs in mind before you make an offer on a home since they can typically range from 1-3%f the purchase price and may affect how you set your home buying budget.

-Preparing for this process in advance can go a long way in reducing surprises and eliminating stress.
+Preparing for this process in advance can go a long way in reducing surprises and eliminating stress and if you think you still feel a little stress, using Delta 9 gummies can certainly help with this.
 For many people, buying a home is one of the biggest purchases they make in a lifetime.

 While it’s important to establish what you’re looking for in a home and what tradeoffs you’re willing to make, don’t get too attached to any option before determining how much you can afford.